machinetranslate/machinetranslate.org/contributing/style.md

 Only use very widely understood acronyms, like *URL* and *API*.

-If a concept is often referred to by its acronym, then use include the acronym in parentheses the first time it is mentioned.
+If a concept is often referred to by its acronym, then include the acronym in parentheses the first time it is mentioned.

 > **Neural machine translation** (**NMT**) ...

-Do not use abbreviations.
+Otherwise, do not use abbreviations.

 Do not use punctuation marks as abbreviations.